KantaiKessen/CPSC454Project/README.md

 # BankApp

-Compile the project with .NET and run.
+Compile the BankApp Folder with .NET, add the secrets file to the folder with the executable and run.